mithiloswal/Tic-Tac-Toe-Game/README.md

 # Tic Tac Toe Game
-A two player Ping Pong Game developed in Java using the Client – Server architecture and implemented by Socket programming.
+A two player Tic Tac Toe Game developed in Java using the Client – Server architecture and implemented by Socket programming.